Estimated reading time: 6 minutes

 Correlations between Lukla Weather and the Flights

 In addition to the challenging terrain, the weather in Lukla can also be very unpredictable.
 The Airport is 2,800m above sea level around mountains.
 Because of its location and elevation, the Airport is subject to weather that can affect flights because of strong winds and low visibility.
 These conditions can make it impossible for planes to land or take off.
-However, during pleasant weather, Lukla Airport operates more than 50 flights per day.
+However, Lukla Airport operates more than 50 daily flights during pleasant weather.

 Lukla Airport is often closed during pre-monsoon and post-monsoon because of heavy snowfall and high winds.
 For example, in early October 2022, the Airport was closed for nearly a week because of the bad weather.
 It caused disruptions for many travellers who were trying to reach Mount Everest base camp.